Ratstail91/Toy/docs/spec.md

 Types are not interoperable, but in some cases they can be converted from one type to another by "casting":

 ```
-//declare the variable named "y" as a float, and assign it the value stored in x
+//declare the variable named "y" as a float, and assign it the value stored in x (which is being cast to a float)
-var y : float = (float)x;
+var y : float = float x;
 ```

 Defining the type of a variable is not required - in such a case, the type is "any".